 Take Advantage of a Health Savings Account for Health Care Costs in Retirement

-Health Savings Accounts (HSAs) aren’t traditionally considered as a retirement planning tool, yet as Mike DiSalvo explained in a recent article, they could play an important role.
+Health Savings Accounts (HSAs) aren’t traditionally considered as a retirement planning tool, yet they could play an important role.
 If you contribute to your HSA throughout your career but don’t use any (or all of) the funds to pay for health expenses along the way, the money can be invested and accumulate over the years to save for medical costs in retirement in a tax-advantaged manner.
 This is key because these expenses are typically the biggest expenses for retirees.
 There are many benefits to an HSA:

 - Contributions to an HSA are not subject to federal income taxes